openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

 Decision
 --------

-* We will build small modular components which will be non customizable, stateless and contain HTML, CSS and certain logic.
-We can see an example where the header component is broken down into smaller components like SiteLogo, MainNav and UserAvatar.
+* We will build small modular components which will be non-customizable, stateless and contain HTML, CSS,  and certain logic.
+We can see an example where the header component is broken down into smaller components like SiteLogo, MainNav, and UserAvatar.

 .. code-block:: js